We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Can I change my template during my Squarespace trial?

-One thing to note however is that the latest version of Squarespace (7.1) technically doesn’t let you switch templates — so you may need to start an additional trial to try different templates out.
+One thing to note however is that the latest version of Squarespace (7.1) technically doesn’t let you switch templates — so you will need to start an additional trial to try different templates out.

 Can other people view my Squarespace website during my trial?